 Why Cloud-Based Software May Not Be the Best Option

 As you can see, cloud-based computing has several benefits.
 However, before you sign up for it, there are a few disadvantages you’ll need to be mindful of, including:

-- Long term costs: One drawback to cloud-based software is that, in the long-term, subscription costs can end up costing more in total than if a company would have paid for a licensing fee from the very beginning.
+- Long-term costs: One drawback to cloud-based software is that, in the long-term, subscription costs can end up costing more in total than if a company would have paid for a licensing fee from the very beginning.
 This is especially true if your organization does not rely on the latest version of software.
-Cloud based software provides the latest version to the user and those development costs are reflected in the monthly subscription.
+Cloud-based software provides the latest version to the user, and those development costs are reflected in the monthly subscription.

 - Less flexibility: Flexibility and customizability is often an issue for companies that use cloud-based software.
 The suppliers that provide software to companies via the cloud often don’t include widely customizable options.
-All consumers are provided the same off the shelf application.
+All consumers are provided the same off-the-shelf application.
 The service is often designed for the industry rather than the specific needs of a company, meaning that customers may not receive a service that is convenient for everything they do.

 - Security concerns: Like the security issues that affect cloud storage, cloud software also has comparable problems with security.
 Though security has gotten better, the cloud can still be hacked into by outside forces that look to extract data from these online programs.
-If you go with the cloud, seek out suppliers who support single sign on and multi-factor authentication.
+If you go with the cloud, seek out suppliers who support single sign-on and multi-factor authentication.
 Onboarding / offboarding processes should be adopted to manage employee access via a common company directory server.

-Advantages of On-Premises Software
+What are the Advantages of On-Premises Software?

 On-premises software comes with advantages that are sure to provide value to your business.
 The following are some of the top ways on-premises software can be of assistance: